artworking/base/README.md

 ## Hacks

-We‘ve all been there: it’s 10 to 5 on a Friday afternoon and the _only_ way you can get that button’s link colour to behave is by sticking `!important` at the end of the CSS declaration.
+We’ve all been there: it’s 10 to 5 on a Friday afternoon and the _only_ way you can get that button’s link colour to behave is by sticking `!important` at the end of the CSS declaration.
 It’s quick and dirty and will do for now.

 Put this declaration on its own in `_hacks.scss` (which is ignored by the linter) and refactor it as soon as possible.